ProbablyNotArtyom/G-DOS/README.md

 Now just like the strange mold, G'DOS continues to grow.
 It still remains my main project, software-wise at least.

+## Try it out

+If you just want to try G-DOS out, then i reccomend the arm/versatilepb target for qemu-system-arm.
+Configure it with `./config.sh PLATFORM=versatilepb ARCH=arm`, then build with `make`.
+To start the simulator, do `make run`.

 ## Building

 This is the current list of supported platforms and architectures supported by G'DOS